 Trust in the LORD and do good; dwell in the land and enjoy safe pasture.
 Delight yourself in the LORD and he will give you the desires of your heart.
 Commit your way to the LORD; trust in him and he will do this: He will make your righteousness shine like the dawn, the justice of your cause like the noonday sun.
 Psalm 37:3-6

 Note: Being attracted to someone is a good thing.
 God created attraction.
 But he also gives us clear scripture and direction on who we should spend time with, date, and marry.
-For more information about building healthy intentional relationships, go to www.IntentionalRelationshipSolutions.org and order your copy of Intentional Relationships for Singles' 12-week study.
+For more information about building healthy intentional relationships, order your copy of Intentional Relationships for Singles' 12-week study today.

 Trusting God with My Finances